ethpandaops/checkpointz/README.md

    ```sh
     go build -o checkpointz .
    ```
-4. Run the exporter
+4. Run the service
    ```sh
     ./checkpointz
    ```

 ## Contributing

 Contributions are greatly appreciated!
-Pull requests will be reviewed and merged promptly if you're interested in improving the exporter!
+Pull requests will be reviewed and merged promptly if you're interested in improving Checkpointz!

 1. Fork the project
 2. Create your feature branch:
-    - `git checkout -b feat/new-metric-profit`
+    - `git checkout -b feat/new-feature`
 3. Commit your changes:
-    - `git commit -m 'feat(profit): Export new metric: profit`
+    - `git commit -m 'feat(profit): cool new feature`
 4. Push to the branch:
-    -`git push origin feat/new-metric-profit`
+    -`git push origin feat/new-feature`
 5. Open a pull request

 ### Running locally